basicmi/AI-Chip/README.md

 <a name="Nervana"></a>
 <div align="center"><h3>Nervana</h3></div>
 Intel purchased Nervana Systems who was developing both a GPU/software approach in addition to their Nervana Engine ASIC.
 Comparable performance is unclear.
-Intel is also planning in integrating into the Phi platform via a [Knights Crest](https://www.nextplatform.com/2016/11/22/inside-intels-strategy-integrate-nervana-deep-learning-assets/) project.
+Intel is also planning in integrating into the Phi platform via a <a href="https://www.nextplatform.com/2016/11/22/inside-intels-strategy-integrate-nervana-deep-learning-assets">Knights Crest</a>.
 [NextPlatform](https://www.nextplatform.com/2016/08/08/deep-learning-chip-upstart-set-take-gpus-task/) suggested the 2017 target on 28nm may be 55 TOPS/s for some width of OP.
 There is a NervanaCon Intel has scheduled for December, so perhaps we'll see the first fruits then.
 <br>
 <br>
 [Intel® Nervana™ Neural Network Processors (NNP) Redefine AI Silicon](https://www.intelnervana.com/intel-nervana-neural-network-processors-nnp-redefine-ai-silicon/)